 UNPCB is the national umbrella organisation of cotton producers in Burkina Faso.
 Its vision is for producers of professional cotton in Burkina Faso to have improved food security and a higher income through efficient, sustainable, secure and resilient production systems.
 By grouping within a union of cooperative societies, they are able to defend their interests in level and at the national, regional and international levels.

-The C&A Foundation is a corporate foundation, which exists to transform the fashion industry.
-Through financial support, sharing expertise and providing access to a network of specialists, they strengthen platforms, NGOs and other changemakers to help make the fashion industry work better for every person it touches.
+The Laudes Foundation is a corporate foundation.
+Laudes Foundation is joining the growing movement to accelerate a transition to a just and regenerative economy.
+Through financial support, sharing our expertise and providing access to a network of specialists, we strengthen platforms, NGOs and other changemakers.

 FiBL is an independent, non-profit, research institute which aims to advance cutting-edge science in the field of organic agriculture.
 FiBL’s research team works together with farmers to develop innovative and cost-effective solutions to boost agricultural productivity while never losing sight of environmental, health and socio-economic impacts.

 Forum for the Future

 Forum for the Future is an international non-profit working with business, government and civil society to solve complex sustainability challenges.

 The International Cotton Advisory Committee is an association of governments of cotton producing, consuming and trading countries, which acts as the international commodity body for cotton and cotton textiles.

 Pesticide Action Network (PAN) North America works to create a just, thriving food system.
 PAN believes that – for too long – pesticide and biotech corporations have dictated how we grow food, placing the health and economic burdens of pesticide use on farmers, farmworkers and rural communities.
 PAN works with those on the frontlines to tackle the pesticide problem — and reclaim the future of food and farming.